Updated: Aug 25, 2021

 Back to ego death.

 I see ego death in two forms.
 The first is instantaneous.
 This one is often painful and may include witnessing yourself die or feeling like you are going to die.
 It forces you to let go of all that you are hanging onto and surrender to the experience completely.
 I had a participant a few weeks ago who legitimately felt like she was going to die.
 She requested that I call 911 and told me this was it - she was leaving her body and she wasn't ready to go.
 Honestly, I don't wish this experience on anyone.
 I was there with her, deep in it, and I felt the sheer terror and surrender point.
 Truly, it wasn't a fun ride.
-In the end she was fine, forever changed, but jeez...
-No thank you lol.
+In the end she was fine, forever changed, but jeez... no thank you lol.
 I am sitting here thinking, "why the fuck would you want that??"

 The second form of ego death happens over time, with gentleness and ease.
 This is one I have experienced many times over and I do enjoy the experience.
-It is also the most common one for people who work with my Medicine.
+It is also the most common one for people who work with my energy.
 You have a part of you that you no longer need and, in the gentlest of ways, you let go of that aspect of yourself over time, in layers.
 We are often constantly be shedding pieces of ourselves as we uncover who we really are, we release long held beliefs or false stories, and also through releasing trauma.
 The gentle way is definitely the way for me!

 Have you experienced an ego death?
 What did it look like for you?